 - 4.14 Pass LEDA Ordinance as a possible method of funding recruitment of businesses to Rio Communities and overall economic development within the City and surrounding area.
-Evaluate all available programs within LEDA legislation to encourage relocation of commerce to the city. - 4.15 Create an inventory all potential and readily available commercial property. - 1) Identify properties that are easily accessible from main thoroughfares and supported by existing infrastructure. - Identify properties that have the potential for being rezoned to commercial or industrial zones. - 4.16 Create an inventory of readily available vacant residential property.
-Work with - local with local developing a marketing these - 4.17 Develop a list of type that would population and drawing area realtors in strategy for properties.
+Evaluate all available programs within LEDA legislation to encourage relocation of commerce to the city. - 4.15 Create an inventory all potential and readily available commercial property. - 1) Identify properties that are easily accessible from main thoroughfares and supported by existing infrastructure. - 2) Identify properties that have the potential for being rezoned to commercial or industrial zones. - 4.16 Create an inventory of readily available vacant residential property.
+Work with local with local developing marketing these type that would population drawing realtors in for strategy properties.